Supporting Community Connection: CEEP Project

-The CEEP learning resources will be trialed in one metropolitan (Central South Eastern Sydney) and one rural (Western NSW) location.
+The CEEP learning resources have now been trialed in one metropolitan (Central South Eastern Sydney) and one rural (Western NSW) location.
 The trails are being evaluated by the University of Sydney.

-MHCC has developed this webpage to host findings and learning arising from the co-design process as well as the learning modules to be trialed and refined.
+MHCC has developed this trial and refinement of the findings and learning arising from the co-design process as well as the learning modules post trial.
 The learning resources will be freely available to all interested people.
 A final Project Report and Good Practice Guide will be developed to provide a framework for individuals, programs, organisations and communities about the different ways the CEEP Learning Resources can be used.

 Co-design Working Groups